bblankrot/ParticleScattering.jl/docs/src/tutorial2.md

 In this plot, the red markers denote the group centers while stars denote particle centers (the particles can be drawn on top of this plot with `draw_shapes`).
-At first, it might look strange that most each particle lies outside the FMM group; however, the FMM is used only after the particles are converted to line sources, and are thus fully contained in the FMM grid.
+At first, it might look strange that parts of many particles lie outside the FMM group; however, the FMM is used only after the particles are converted to line sources, and are thus fully contained in the FMM grid.